martin-chambers/getcme/GetCME/Readme.txt

 	Explanation:

-	-	The config file (named config.txt above, but you can call it what you want), should be place in the approot folder.
+	-	The config file (named config.txt above, but you can call it what you want), should be placed in the approot folder.
 		It contains a list of basedates in the format yyyyMMdd, e.g.20150930.

 	-	The downloads and log folder are subfolders of the work folder.
-The data folder is given a fully qulaified path as above.
+The data folder is given a fully qualified path as above.

 	-	The User and Password values given above are suitable for the ftp host given above.